GlacialFlower7/gas/README.md

 ## Scripts

-`*.py` scripts have to be run locally to generate the data.
+* `*.py` scripts have to be run locally to generate the data.
-`*.ipynb` can be run locally or within any web interface, e.g. Google Colab
+* `*.ipynb` can be run locally or within any web interface, e.g. Google Colab.
+These plot the charts.